Icinga/icinga2/doc/03-monitoring-basics.md

 }
 ```

-Specify the `httpd_name` custom attribute on the host to assign the
+Specify the `httpd_name` custom variable on the host to assign the
 service and set the event handler service.

 ```